English

 KS3

-We begin your secondary English journey by developing speaking and listening and abstract thinking skills through our love of reading The Lion, the Witch and the Wardrobe.
-Next, our Lord of the Flies inspired creative writing unit invites you to step into the role of a marooned child, a concept continued in our Shakespeare play The Tempest – filled with mystery, deception and magic.
-From the realms of imagination and adventure, you will begin to read a range of non-fiction texts about the history of London and its people, thinking about how language and structure affect you in different ways.
-Finally, you will explore various aspects of the criminal justice system in our ‘Freedom Writers’ unit, using this to inspire a range of non-fiction texts.
+We begin your secondary English journey with our Lord of the Flies-inspired creative writing unit, which invites you to step into the role of a marooned child, followed by developing speaking and listening and abstract thinking skills through our love of reading Northern Lights, a concept continued in our study of Shakespeare's play The Tempest – filled with mystery, deception and magic.
+After the realms of imagination and adventure, you will begin to read a range of non-fiction texts about the history of London and its people, thinking about how language and structure affect you in different ways.
+Finally, you will explore the depths of poems from diverse voices.

 Year 8